-This surgical procedure lasts for about an hour for each vertebrae operated on.
-Once the procedure is completed, patients will be direct to a recovery room where for a period of up to 30 minutes, they will be observed to monitor for any possible side-effects.
+This surgical procedure lasts for about an hour for each vertebra operated on.
+Once the procedure is completed, patients will be directed to a recovery room where for a period of up to 30 minutes, they will be observed to monitor for any possible side effects.
 The patient will be required to stay at the hospital for one day.
 In the event the patient is released on the same day, they are expected to arrange for transportation as they are not to drive without approval first from the doctor.
 Some patients may experience immediate pain relief while others may experience such relief over the course of the next few days following the procedure.
-Patients are advised to avoid any forms of strenuous and physical exertions for a period of 6 weeks, otherwise they can go about resuming their daily activities at home.
+Patients are advised to avoid any forms of strenuous and physical exertions for a period of 6 weeks, otherwise, they can go about resuming their daily activities at home.